Samsung Health is one of the best health apps I have used. From step to sleep tracking, it’s a complete package.

 Online tools

-To compare both apps, I put the same details in an online tool.
+To compare both apps, I put the exact details in an online tool.
 The Omni Calculator showed that a person would burn 144 calories by walking at an average speed.

 The time it would take to walk is 29 minutes.
 The difference between Samsung Health and Omni is 18 calories.